seinecle/blog/_posts/2028-06-28-highered-ai-web.md

 > And so, given the relatively weak impact the web has had on the core experience of learning and teaching (as discussed just above), a comparison betweeen AI and the web could be illuminating.

-> **Maybe AI will reveal to be as important as the web at the *societal* level, but with similarly weak transformative effects on higher education itself?**
+> **Maybe AI will reveal to be as important as the web at the *societal* level, but with similarly "weaker than trumpeted" transformative effects on higher education itself?**

 # Focus on the web as a historical frame of reference: is AI the same kind of shock to higher education?